 - Sprigs of dill, chopped finely

-Slice the cucumber and radishes into thin rounds using a mandoline or a Norwegian cheese grater.
+Slice the cucumber and radishes into thin rounds using a mandoline, a knife, or a Norwegian cheese grater.

 Mix together the vinegar, water and sugar until the sugar dissolves.
 Pour into a glass jar or serving bowl and add the cucumber, radish slices and dill.